Punctuation Marks in English Grammar

 We use comma when we link two or more ideas, statements or elements with linking words and, or, or but.
 Furthermore, commas have other use in dates, numbers, and in letter writing following salutation and closing.

-• It is also used to indicate a direct address.
+It is also used to indicate direct address.

-• We split parts of the date with the comma.
+We split parts of the date with comma.

 Colon (:)

-We use a colon before a list or before an explanation secondly we use it between independent clauses where second clause is explained by the first clause.
+colon is used before a list or before an explanation secondly we use it between independent clauses where second clause is explained by the first clause.
 More over we use it for emphasizing.

 Examples:

-• I didn’t have time to get dressed: I was in a hurry.
+I didn’t have time to get dressed: I was in hurry.

 Semicolon (;)